jrschmiedl/SportsReferenceWebScrapper/README.md

 # SportsReferenceWebScrapper

-I made these webscrappers to find the game averages of NFL and NBA players.
+The NFL webscrapper takes the year and outputs NFL averages